lotov/lcode3d/docs/tour/plasma.rst

 The concept is orthogonal to the coarse plasma particle shape [:doc:`coarse_and_fine_plasma`].
-While a coarse particle may be considered to be an elastic cloud of fine particles, each individial fine particle sports the same TSC2D shape.
+While a coarse particle may be considered to be a component of an elastic cloud of fine particles, each individial fine particle sports the same TSC2D shape.